soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1A_Mindmap_Objekt_en.md

 This makes the domain a clear starting point for recognizing different perspectives on an object and deriving initial **modeling decisions** from them.

+> **Why computer games?**
+>
+> Computer games provide a useful modeling example because they combine:
+>
+> physical and digital objects · actors · events · versions · identifiers · places and times
+>
+> This makes it possible to explore different perspectives on a collection object within a manageable example.

 ---

 ## Focus of this modeling exercise